-The JPS Legal Studies track provides preparation for careers in the fields of paralegal/legal assistant and judicial administration, and preparation for admission to law school.
-Students completing the Legal Studies track who have completed the university core courses, the Legal Track required courses, and at least five Legal Track electives will receive the American Bar Association-approved Paralegal Certificate.
+The JPS Legal Studies track provides preparation for careers in the fields of paralegal/legal assistant and judicial administration, and preparation for admission to law school (Please see page 224 for additional pre-law information).
+The paralegal education program is Approved by the American Bar Association, and includes a paralegal certificate.
+Students completing the Legal Studies track who have completed the university core courses, the Legal Track required courses, and at least five Legal Track electives will receive the Paralegal Certificate.
 Paralegals/legal assistants are not lawyers, but aid lawyers in the practice of law.
 Please note that there is a legal restriction against the practice of law by non-lawyers, including paralegals/legal assistants.
-The objective of the Paralegal Education Program is to produce an extremely competent and well-rounded individual who will be able to assist an attorney in various areas of the law.
+The objective of the paralegal education program is to produce an extremely competent and well-rounded individual who will be able to assist an attorney in various areas of the law.
 AUM is an Institutional Member of the American Association for Paralegal Education.